How Numerai Works: Tournament, Staking, and the Meta-Model

 Obfuscated Features All data is transformed so participants cannot reverse-engineer Numerai's trading universe.
 This protects Numerai's IP while enabling anyone — regardless of financial background — to compete.

-Target Neutralization Used in MMC and BMC scoring to strip out predictions that are already captured by the meta-model or benchmarks.
-Only the residual unique signal counts toward your score.
+Prediction Neutralization Used in MMC and BMC scoring to remove prediction components already captured by the meta-model or benchmark models.
+The residual signal is what counts.

 Feature Exposure Models with too much linear exposure to known features tend to perform poorly out of sample.
 FNCv3 specifically penalizes this.
 The best models capture nonlinear relationships that the raw features miss.